AshitaRathi/AskMeNow/README.md

 ## Overview / Problem Statement

 - The problem: Finding information buried inside documents, wikis, and folders is slow and frustrating.
-- Who benefits: Individuals and teams who work with PDFs, docs, knowledge bases, FAQs, or research materials.
+- Who benefits: Individuals and teams who work with PDFs, docs, knowledge bases, or research materials.
-- What makes it unique: It combines local document parsing, smart retrieval, and AI chat in one simple WPF app — with a clean architecture, optional offline capabilities, and pluggable services.
+- What makes it unique: It combines local document parsing, smart retrieval, and AI chat in one simple WPF app — with a clean architecture.

 ## Key Features